Andremyyy/Jurasica-Websites/README.md

 # Jurasica-Websites
-A collaborative project to develop 35 web pages for Jurasica Adventure Park in Neptun, using HTML, CSS, and JavaScript.
-Each page showcased a dinosaur exhibit with a brief description, multiple images, and bilingual (Romanian/English) audio narration.
-The pages were accessible via QR codes placed at the exhibits, enhancing visitor engagement.
+A collaborative project aimed at developing 35 web pages for Jurasica Adventure Park in Neptun, utilizing HTML, CSS, and JavaScript.
+Each page featured a detailed description of a dinosaur exhibit, multiple images, and bilingual (Romanian/English) audio narration.
+These web pages were integrated with QR codes placed at the corresponding exhibits to enhance visitor engagement.

+This project was undertaken in collaboration with five colleagues.
+Below are six selected web pages from the complete set of 35.